Long-Zixuan/MC_OutlineShader/README.md

 <p>It's a NPR shader,which based on the original style, which can add outline for game object and make the graphics more cartoonish  </p>
 <p>You can set outline width and outline color at shader pack settings page</p><p>if you turn on the "paper world" option,the world will only have outline</p>
   <br>
-  <p>For versions 1.21 and above, please use Iris to load this shader.
-For versions 1.21 and below, please use Optifine to load this shader</p>
+  <p>For versions 1.21 and below, please use Optifine to load this shader（(This shader can only be loaded with Iris on Minecraft versions 1.21 and above)）</p>
 <br>
 <p>If you like this shader,please buy me a coffee,THANKS!</p>
 <a href="https://ko-fi.com/loongly">